4Reuben/RESTAURANT-RATING-ML-MODEL/README.md

 Project Duration: 4 Weeks

-# 🍽️ Restaurant Rating Prediction using Machine Learning
+# 🍽️ Restaurant Rating Prediction using Machine Learning - TASK - 1

 This project uses machine learning techniques to predict the **aggregate rating** of restaurants based on features like location, cuisine, price range, votes, and delivery options.
 The dataset used is based on real-world restaurant information, and a Decision Tree Regression model was trained and evaluated for performance.